 5. Learning Agility

-Learning agility relates to how well individuals are able to comprehend new information and apply what they’ve learnt to ongoing situations.
+Learning agility relates to how well individuals are able to comprehend new information and apply what they’ve learned to ongoing situations.
 It’s about learning from experience.
 It gives an employer the ability to indicate whether a candidate is able to adapt to changing circumstances and environments.

 Such tests are popular amongst recruiters of higher-end roles where cognitive agility is important.
 However, they are also a useful tool for junior roles that require varied and fast-paced skill advancement.

 6. Perceptual Speed and Accuracy

 Perceptual speed and accuracy are important cognitive skills in the workplace.
 Recruiters look for candidates that have a sharp memory, can quickly comprehend information, and make effective decisions.

 This test assesses that; it looks at a candidate’s ability to comprehend, process, analyse, and rearticulate information.
 It measures how quickly an individual is able to process new work and deliver a task in a set amount of time.